 3What Cybercriminals Want to Gain from Phishing

 Actors have different motivations for perpetrating phishing attacks.
 Some are attempting to steal personally identifiable information so they can access financial accounts.
-Others may be attempting to trick people into transferring money to an account, gain access to corporate networks, or capture trade secrets.
+Others may trick people into transferring money to an account, gaining access to corporate networks, or capturing trade secrets.

 Phishing attacks are launched on businesses in every sector.
 Types of information your clients need to protect include:

 4Cybercriminals Have Become Experts at Getting Email Recipients to Click

 Sometimes phishing emails are obviously fake.
 They look like they were created with a bad translation application, they make outrageous claims, or the sender’s address is blatantly fraudulent.
 Sometimes, though, they aren’t obvious.
 They use an address that’s close to the real sender and information the cybercriminal has mined from social media or other sources to sound legitimate.
 And sophisticated phishing schemes work.